1. Responsible party and scope of application:

 5.8 LinkedIn Tag

-When contacting us (via the contact form or e-mail), the information provided by the user is processed to carry out the contact request and its completion on the basis of Art 6 Para 1 lit a or lit b of GDPR.
+When contacting us (via the contact form or e-mail), the information provided by the user is processed on the basis of our legitimate interest in processing the contact enquiry and handling it in accordance with Art 6 para 1 lit f GDPR.
 User information can be stored in our customer relationship management system (“CRM system”), the ERP system or a comparable inquiry organization (lead management).
 We use the CRM system “HubSpot” from the provider HubSpot, Inc. HubSpot is a US company with several offices in Europe (HubSpot Germany GmbH, Koppenstraße 93, 10243 Berlin, Germany).
 For this purpose, we have concluded an order processing contract with HubSpot with so-called standard contractual clauses, in which HubSpot undertakes to process user data only in accordance with our instructions and to comply with EU data protection standards.

 We also use the integrated software solution HubSpot for marketing activities.
 In detail: